 As your children play this game, they’re practicing sequencing.
 Knowing what order events happen in is an important skill for any writer.
 Otherwise, their story won’t make sense.

 These cards also provide the opportunity to use transitions.
-Your child can use words such as, “Next, then, and last” as they describe the story.
-These are key words for writers.
+Your child can use words such as “Next, then, and last” as they describe the story.
+These are keywords for writers.

 Other skills your children will practice by playing Spark Cards: